 Day 1: Arrive in Stockholm Sweden.
 Transfer to Hotel.
 Introductory meeting and evening walking tour of Stockholm.

-Day 4: Abisko to Abiskojaure, 9 miles.
+Day 5: Our trek begins!
 We take the morning train from Kiruna to Abisko to begin our hike in Abisko National Park.
+Abisko to Abiskojaure, 9 miles.
 The trail follows along the Abeskoeatnu River through birch forest in full autumn splendor to a large lake.
 Our hut is at the far end of the lake.
 Sauna available.
 Meals provided: B, L, D.

-Day 5: Abiskojaure to Alesjaure, 12 miles.
+Day 6: Abiskojaure to Alesjaure, 12 miles.
 We continue west alongside the river before veering south through a small mountain pass.
 We leave the birch forests behind and enter the tundra where we remain for the next four days.
 The trail parallels a very large lake with impressive mountains as a backdrop and a Sami village on the opposite shore.
+Reindeer are frequently seen in this area.
 Eventually we reach the Alesjaure Mountain Hut with its welcoming sauna.
 Meals provided: B, L, D.

 Day 10: Kebnakaise to Nikkaluokta, 12 miles.
 Our trail leads through colorful birch forest as we travel down the Nikka Valley to Lake Laddjujavri and the end of our trek at the village of Nikkaluokta.
 Here we connect with a bus that takes us back to Kiruna.
 Hotel in Kiruna for the night.
 Meals provided: B, L.

 Day 11: Flight back to Stockholm with hotel accommodations near Arlanda International Airport.
 Optional evening visit to downtown Stockholm.
 Meal provided: B.